3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/css/intro-to-css.md

 ## Why CSS

 As stated before, CSS is important for every webpage.
-It will catch your user's attention and keep them coming back to your site for more.
-Sites ultimately live and die via CSS.
+It controls the look and feel of your site.
+It can catch your user's attention and keep them coming back for more.
+Sites ultimately live and die for multiple reasons, but good CSS is a huge factor.

 <!-- ## CSS Selectors (15 min)